vhart/FastAndFurious/README.md

 - The view controller can then drop its `[String: FFRacecar]` dictionary.
 - Move the finish line view to its own subclass of `UIView` (in obj-c)
 - Place a `START` label behind the starting line and rotate it 90 degrees.
-- The views use auto-layout and only allow the app to run in landscape.
+- Have the views use auto-layout and only allow the app to run in landscape.